cdktf/cdktf-provider-cloudflare/docs/logpushJob.go.md

 - *Type:* *string

-Configuration string for the Logshare API.
+This field is deprecated.

+Use `output_options` instead.
+Configuration string.
 It specifies things like requested fields and timestamp formats.
-See [Logpush options documentation](https://developers.cloudflare.com/logs/logpush/logpush-configuration-api/understanding-logpush-api/#options).
+If migrating from the logpull api, copy the url (full url or just the query string) of your call here, and logpush will keep on making this call for you, setting start and end times appropriately.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/logpush_job#logpull_options LogpushJob#logpull_options}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/logpush_job#logpull_options LogpushJob#logpull_options}

 ---